Kamlung Mossang

 Kamlung Mossang is an Indian politician from the Bharatiya Janata Party.

-Mossang was elected from Miao seat in the 2014 And 2019.
+Mossang was elected from the Miao constituency in the 2014 and 2019 Arunachal Pradesh Legislative Assembly elections.
 In terms of educational qualification, he is a graduate (B.A.).

-Mossang was one of 6 MLAs along with Chief Minister Pema Khandu to be suspended by the PPA for anti-party activities.
+Mossang was one of 6 MLAs, along with Chief Minister Pema Khandu, to be suspended by the PPA for anti-party activities.

-Kamlung Mossang was also served as Minister for Urban Development and Housing in Pema Khandu Ministry.
+Kamlung Mossang also served as Minister for Urban Development and Housing in the Pema Khandu Ministry.